 Let’s also take into account consensus (or lack thereof)!
 Wouldn’t it be valuable to know the differences in opinion of team members?
 In fact, shouldn’t those differences in opinion drive the range of uncertainty that we then plug into our risk model?

-To help with this process, we have developed a tool called InEight Basis.
-InEight Basis is designed to both calibrate and validate project plans and risk models.
+To help with this process, we have developed a tool called InEight Schedule.
+InEight Schedule is designed to both calibrate and validate project plans and risk models.

 Calibration through AI (Artificial Intelligence)

 InEight Schedule uses captured planning knowledge (e.g., previous projects or standards) to calibrate your plan, establishing a realistic baseline that the team can then review during a risk workshop.
 Through some very clever Artificial Intelligence, InEight Schedule literally benchmarks your plan in real-time so that you can be confident that the plan you are about to run a risk analysis on is as realistic as possible.
 Not only that, but it also tells you where you should focus your efforts on identifying risks.
 Using historical experiences, it makes suggestions as to common risks relative to the scope of work.
 Pretty clever stuff and very useful in terms of making sure you don’t miss anything in your risk workshop.